 - rely on language patterns to predict what an answer to a prompt should look like and hence are are not geared to "thinking" about the right response in a way a student would. - there is "AI hallucination": which means AI will make up things that seem convincing but are not true. - have been trained on datasets that contain assumptions and will replicate those ways of thinking about the world.
 Hence these platforms are bias laden.
-Consequently, critical thinking strategies are of paramount importance when engaging with Al-generated text. - You will need to check for accuracy, statistics, citations, data which is generated by AI All assigned work should be submitted on the specified date.
+Consequently critical thinking strategies are of paramount importance when engaging with AI-generated text. - You will need to check for accuracy, statistics, citations, data which is generated by AI.